OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 If you run *openmdao simul_coloring* and it turns out there is no simultaneous coloring available, or that you don't gain very much by coloring, don't be surprised.
-Problems that have the necessary total Jacobian sparsity to allow simultaneous derivatives are relatively uncommon.
+Not all total Jacobians are sparse enough to benefit signficantly from simultaneous derivatives.

 Checking that it works